Skip to main content

 Why AI Makes This More Important, Not Less

 Here is the counterintuitive part.
-You might think that AI-assisted development — tools like Claude, Copilot, Cursor — reduces the need for technical leadership.
-The opposite is true.
+You might think that AI-assisted development – tools like Claude, Copilot, Cursor – reduces the need for technical leadership.
+In some teams, it makes that ownership more important.

 • The database schema cannot handle concurrent users